The Internet Is Freaking Out Over Kylie Jenner's New Red Hair

 Another day, another 'do.

 In case you missed the eruption that happened on Twitter this evening, let us debrief you.
-Kylie Jenner has debuted a colour that, even considering her chameleonic character, has fans freaking out.
+Kylie Jenner has debuted a color that, even considering her chameleonic character, has fans freaking out.

 Why?
 It seems to be the first time Jenner has sported fire engine red locks.

 In case you missed the eruption that happened on Twitter this evening, let us debrief you.
-Kylie Jenner has debuted a colour that, even considering her chameleonic character, has fans freaking out.
+Kylie Jenner has debuted a color that, even considering her chameleonic character, has fans freaking out.

 Why?
 It seems to be the first time Jenner has sported fire engine red locks.